The Topology of Double Field Theory: Introduction and Summary

-A SC solution identifies a $d$-dimensional physical subspace $M$ in $G$.
-To this end, we choose a maximal isotropic subgroup $H\subset G$ and consider the coset $M=G/H$.
-In general one can choose between different subgroups.
-Each one gives rise to a T-dual solution.
-The same prescription is used to define Poisson-Lie T-duality \cite{Klimcik:1995ux,Severa:2016prq}.
-Still, only fixing $H$ is not sufficient to construct a complete solution.
+Only fixing $H$ is not sufficient to construct a complete SC solution.
 Additionally, we need a map $\sigma_i: U_i \rightarrow G$ in each patch $U_i \subset M$.
 Fixing this map is the main challenge we have to face.
 To this end, $G$ is interpreted as a $H$-principal bundle $\pi: G \rightarrow M$ with a connection one-form $\omega$ splitting its tangent space into a horizontal and a vertical part $T G = H G \oplus V G$.
 We choose $\omega$ in a particular way such that $H G$ contains all tangent vectors of the $d$ directions in $G$ solving the SC.
 Finally, we have to choose a $\sigma_i$ whose differential map only has $H G$ as image, but not $V G$.
 Equivalently, we have to fulfill the constraint

-which requires a vanishing gauge potential $A_i$ on $M$.
+which requires a locally vanishing gauge potential $A_i$ on $M$.
 This procedure fixes both $\sigma_i$ and $\omega$.
-First, we choose $\omega$ such that the field strength for $A_i$ vanishes.
-In this case the gauge potential is a pure gauge and we can set it to zero by an appropriate gauge transformation, fixing $\sigma_i$ at the same time.
-We show that the connection one-form is isomorphic to a pure spinor which specifies the polarization on the group manifold.
+First, we choose $\omega$ such that the field strength for all $A_i$ in all patches vanishes.
+In this case the gauge potential is locally a pure gauge and we can set it locally to zero by an appropriate gauge transformation, fixing $\sigma_i$ at the same time.
+If the bundle is not trivial, we can not set $A_i$ to zero globally.
+However as we explain in section~\ref{sec:HPrincipal}, this is not required to find a global solution of the SC.
+It is totally sufficient to have a flat connection.
+We further show that the connection one-form is isomorphic to a pure spinor which specifies the polarization on the group manifold.
 Figure \ref{fig:maps} illustrates the relation between $G$ and $M$.

 All remaining unphysical directions are represented by the gray line in this figure.
 Their tangent vectors span $V G$ and are isomorphic to elements in the Lie algebra $\mathfrak{h}$ of $H$.
 By defining an isomorphism $\eta: \mathfrak{h} \rightarrow T^* M$, we are able to identify $V_{\sigma_i p} G $ with the cotangent space $T^*_p M$ at each point $p\in U_i$.
 Finally, we obtain the exact sequence